On singularities of the Gauss map components of surfaces in ${\mathbb R}^4$: Local description of the Gauss map components.

 \section{Local description of the Gauss map components.}

-We begin by providing a local description of the Gauss map of a surface $M$ immersed into $\mathbb R^4$ near a point $p$.
-To do so, we translate $p$ to the origin and parameterize $M$ as the graph of a function in an open neighborhood $U \subset \mathbb R^2$ of the origin, with parameters $(u,v)$, in the following way:
+We provide a local description of the Gauss map of a surface $M$ immersed into $\mathbb R^4$ near a point $p$.
+To do so, we translate $p$ to the origin and parameterize $M$ as the graph of a function in an open neighborhood $U \subset \mathbb R^2$ of the origin, with parameters $(u,v)$, in the following way

 where $a$ and $b$ are local smooth functions.
 For simplicity, we introduce the following notation